 Two or more words together will be searched as a phrase (example, climate change, global warming, pathogenic bacteria).

-*Search — allows searching of a range of additional information including author, publication year, and publication title.
+Search — allows searching of a range of additional information including author name, publication year, and the journal or book title.

 The Boolean AND and OR operators can be used within and between the search boxes.

 Questions or comments?
 Please let me know (email@example.com).